ecmwf/metview-docs/docs/confluence/using_odb_with_metview.rst

 The 'fc.grib' GRIB icon contains a 12 h global forecast valid for the date and time of our TEMP ODB data.
 Double-click the icon to inspect its fields with the GRIB Examiner.

-Re-visualise the 500 hPa temperature ODB data with vis_temp' and drag the `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_, `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_, `Legend <https://confluence.ecmwf.int/display/METV/Legend>`_ and `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icons into the plot again.
+Re-visualise the 500 hPa temperature ODB data with vis_temp' and drag the `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_, :ref:`Coastlines <mcoast_icon>`, `Legend <https://confluence.ecmwf.int/display/METV/Legend>`_ and `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icons into the plot again.
 To overlay the 500 hPa temperature forecast we need to filter the matching field from the GRIB file.
 The 't500_fc' GRIB Filter icon is already already set up to perform this task.
-Just drag it into the plot, then drag the 't_cont' `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icon into the plot as well to customise the contour lines.
+Just drag it into the plot, then drag the 't_cont' :ref:`Contouring <mcont_icon>` icon into the plot as well to customise the contour lines.

 Forecast-observation difference
 ===============================